-National Parks Conservation Association with Rebuild by Design and Rise 2 Resilience are holding a virtual workshop to strengthen your comment writing skills!
-At this workshop, participants will learn how to submit comments to the U.S. Army Corps of Engineers and what types of comments make the biggest impact.
-Participants will walk away with a comment template that you can use to craft a compelling message and influence decision makers on projects and studies that matter to you.
+National Parks Conservation Association with Rebuild by Design and Rise 2 Resilience held a virtual workshop to strengthen your comment writing skills!
+At this workshop, participants learned how to submit comments to the U.S. Army Corps of Engineers (USACE) and what types of comments make the biggest impact.
+Participants walked away with a comment template that can be used to craft a compelling message and influence decision makers on projects and studies that matter.
 To find out more information about this process, and to view the guiding principles for coastal infrastructure that were developed by community organizations throughout this region, check out the HATS page on our site.

 Thursday, February 9 from 6pm-7pm